janus-llm/janus-llm/janus/prompts/templates/README.md

 - `human.txt` contains text representing the human prompt template.
   + Ex.
 "Summarize the contents of the following {SOURCE_LANGUAGE} code in {written_language} sentences.

 Both prompt templates can make use of f-string-style arguments, i.e. `{VARIABLE}`.

-Multiple lines are supported, though note that files are read in as a single string with newlines replaced with spaces.
+Multiple lines are supported.

 To reuse a prompt, say for the same system directive with differing output styles, create a symbolic link to the original file.
 For example:
 `ln -s ../document/system.txt system.txt`